zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 reserved for possible future types of storage request.

-The Timed Auth is the timed authenticator of the concatenation of the data public key in the request, the requester's DHT public key, and the source IP/Port.
-In the case that the request is received as a forwarded packet (see below), this IP/Port is that of the forwarder.
+The Timed Auth is the timed authenticator of the concatenation of the data public key in the request, the requester's DHT public key, the source IP/Port, and, in the case that the request is received as a forwarded packet (see below), the sendback.

+The timeout of this timed authenticator is 60s.

 The nodes returned are those announce nodes (at most 4) closest to the Data Public Key known by the responding node (see [Finding announce nodes]).